-The condition of your handbag very much dictates what designer consignment stores, resellers or individuals will pay for it.
-That's why it's so hard to make money on your investment bags.
+The condition of your handbag very much dictates what designer consignment stores, resellers, or individuals will pay for it.
+That's why it's so hard to make money on your investment bags if they are used heavily or not properly stored.
 Unless you don't use them, more than likely they will show signs of wear.

 3. Investment bags are not as easy to sell as you think

 Selling designer bags are a hard sell for a variety of reasons, specifically due to handbag authenticity, reseller fees, and fakes/scams.
 Let's discuss: